 There is the theory that humans ‘originally’ didn’t drink milk after weaning but we ‘originally’ didn’t eat any of the other food that we eat today either!
 Or the theory that humans are the only animals that drink the milk of another species but humans are the only species to eat and drink many things!
 It’s a great evolutionary process that humans have adapted to be able to drink milk lifelong.
 However, some people are truly lactose intolerant as they don’t have the enzyme that breaks down the milk sugar – lactose.

-Many of the alternative milks such as the nuts milks contain few vitamins and minerals compared to milk and if you look at the ingredients list often have many additives which I think really contradicts the idea of them as being more ‘natural’.
+Many of the alternative kinds of milk such as the nuts milk contain few vitamins and minerals compared to milk and if you look at the ingredients list often have many additives which I think really contradicts the idea of them as being more ‘natural’.

 Australia has VERY strict testing for antibiotic residues in milk.
 Any milk produced by a cow that has been on antibiotics for infection cannot be used for human consumption.

 Finally, what is your all-time favourite recipe to cook and why?

 I must confess I rarely follow recipes!!!
 I’m not a huge fan of cooking so I love to do quick and easy meals.
 I just throw things together and hope for the best!

 If you would like to know more about Alex, you can follow her at: